-Connect devices with the WARP client · Cloudflare for Teams documentation
+Connect devices with the WARP client

 WARP lets you enforce HTTP filtering and user-based policies.

-Download and install the WARP client to enable Gateway features such as Anti-Virus scanning, HTTP filtering, Browser Isolation, and identity-based policies.
+Download and install the WARP client to enable Gateway features such as Anti-Virus scanning , HTTP filtering , Browser Isolation , and identity-based policies .

 WARP lets you have in-depth, application-specific insights.

-With WARP installed on your corporate devices, you can populate the Teams Shadow IT Discovery page with visibility down to the application and user level.
+With WARP installed on your corporate devices, you can populate the Zero Trust Shadow IT Discovery page with visibility down to the application and user level.
 This makes it easy to discover, analyze, and take action on any shadow IT your users may be using every day.

 WARP allows you to build rich device posture rules.

-The WARP client provides advanced Zero Trust protection by making it possible to check for device posture.
-By setting up device posture checks, you can build Zero Trust policies that check for a device's location, disk encryption status, OS version, and more.
+The WARP client provides advanced Zero Trust protection by making it possible to check for device posture .
+By setting up device posture checks, you can build Zero Trust policies that check for a device’s location, disk encryption status, OS version, and more.

 The WARP client can be configured in three modes.